-Daymar College, Clarksville; Daymar College, Murfreesboro; Daymar College, Nashville billing and coding for entry-level positions in physician services, and inpatient and outpatient services.
+Daymar College, Clarksville; Daymar College, Murfreesboro; Daymar College, Nashville

+The Billing & Coding Specialist Associate Program is designed to prepare the student to become proficient in ICD Coding, HCPCS Coding, and claims preparation.
+The student will be provided the opportunity to develop skills in billing and coding for entry-level positions in physician services, and inpatient and outpatient services.
 Diverse medical settings have various requirements and these are addressed.
 In addition, this program promotes ethics and integrity in billing, coding and handling of medical and billing information by covering fraud and abuse as it relates to billing and coding.
 Release, disclosure, and HIPAA requirements are also covered.
 Chart analysis for the required use of modifiers and for verification of correct codes is covered so that our graduates can audit for correct levels of coding.
 This degree program also provides graduates general education courses to help manage interpersonal and social situations by preparing them to advance in their professional and personal life.
 If a student successfully earns 16 credits per quarter, this program is designed for full-time students to complete in 18 months.